Dreams: your doorway to eating disorder healing and a meaningful life

 But your unconscious knows.
 The Self within you knows.
 And the symbols and experiences within your dreams can point the way if you pay attention.

-Coming into your own awareness of your true condition, your true nature and identity involves pain.
+Dreams can help you come into your own awareness of your true condition, your true nature and identity. that often involves pain.
 It’s not discovering your true nature that hurts.
 What hurts is experiencing fear over losing your built-up defenses against knowing who you are.
 You may even believe that you are your eating disorder.

 Resolving the mystery that empowers your eating disorder is a journey to awareness and freedom.